Sammeeeeeeee/2omer/SECURITY.md

 ## Vulnerablaties

 This is a very simple program, it cannot do much damage.
-However, as it is a simple python script, if you run a modified version it can cause damage.
-No responsibilty taken, and please ensue to verifiy the hash.
+However, as it is a simple python script, if you run a modified version it can cause damage. **No responsibilty taken**, and please ensure to verifiy the hash.

 ## Supported Versions